 Complex cardiovascular disease, including advanced heart failure, pulmonary hypertension, complex arrhythmias and valvular heart disease; genetics of lipid abnormalities; congenital heart diseases; cardiac transplantation; pharmacogenomics.
-Also see the Cardiology web site.
+See Cardiovascular Medicine.

 Endocrinology, Diabetes and Nutrition

 Genetics and genetic epidemiology of type 2 diabetes, obesity, metabolic syndrome, hypertension, hyperlipidemia, stroke, cardiovascular disease, osteoporosis, autoimmune thyroid disease, celiac disease, longevity; molecular and cell biology and functional genomics of adipose tissue; insulin signal transduction, insulin resistance; prevention / treatment of type 2 diabetes and obesity, and their complications including cardiovascular disease; pharmacogenomics; molecular basis of islet beta-cell growth regeneration / maintenance; endogenous ouabain; prevention of transplantation-associated osteopenia.
-Also see the Endocrine web site.
+See Endocrinology.

 Jean-Pierre Raufman, M.D., Paulson Professor of Medicine

 Mechanisms of interactions between second messengers involved in pepsinogen secretion from chief cells; bile acid composition; hepatitis C; mucosal immunity and inflammation; molecular biology of GI dysplasia and cancer, pathogenesis of GI infections, immunopathogenesis of hepatobiliary diseases, hepatic fibrosis, pathogenesis of IBD, novel endoscopic therapies, novel therapeutic approaches to viral hepatitis, IBD, esophageal and colon cancer.
-Also see the Gastroenterology and Hepatology web site.
+See Gastroenterology and Hepatology.

-Andrew P. Goldberg, M.D., Professor of Medicine, Co-Director, UMB Center for Research on Aging
+Steven Gambert, M.D., Professor of Medicine, Co-Director, UMB Center for Research on Aging, Interim Division Director

-Leads multidisciplinary Department of Veterans Affairs Geriatric Research, Education and Clinical and National Institute on Aging Claude D. Pepper Older Americans Independence Centers in translational research, educational and clinical research training investigating the effects of aging, cardiovascular fitness and body composition on adipose and muscle tissue lipid and glucose metabolism; metabolic function in obesity and type 2 diabetes; genetics of obesity and diabetes and the metabolic responses to weight loss and exercise training; and exercise rehabilitation in older patients disabled by chronic stroke and cardiovascular diseases.
-See Gerontology, GRECC and Pepper Center web sites.
+A multidisciplinary Division that includes a Veterans Affairs Geriatric Research, Education and Clinical Center (GRECC) and a National Institute on Aging Claude D. Pepper Older Americans Independence Center.
+Includes translational research, educational and clinical research training investigating effects of aging, cardiovascular fitness and body composition on metabolism; metabolic function and genetics in obesity and type 2 diabetes; and exercise rehabilitation in older patients disabled by stroke and cardiovascular diseases.
+See Gerontology, GRECC and Pepper Center.

 Kevin J. Cullen, M.D., Professor of Medicine, Director, Greenebaum Cancer Center

 Leukemia and hematologic malignancies, lung cancer, genitourinary cancers; immunotherapy; new drug trials in leukemia and solid tumors; allogeneic and autologous stem cell transplantation; pharmacokinetic and pharmacologic modeling of anticancer drugs; supportive care of cancer patients.
-Please see Greenebaum Cancer Center for more information.
+See Greenebaum Cancer Center.

 Robert Redfield, M.D., Professor of Medicine

 Basic and clinical studies of human immunodeficiency virus infection; pathogenesis of bacterial infections including urinary tract infection and diarrheal diseases; acute inflammatory responses; sepsis; viral infections (including cytomegalovirus, hepatitis C virus, papilloma virus).
-See the Institute for Human Virology and our research site for more information.
+See Institute for Human Virology.

 Matthew R. Weir, M.D., Professor of Medicine

 Molecular mechanisms of renal growth in disease; molecular physiology of hypertension; molecular mechanisms of polycystic kidney disease; physiology of renal microcirculation and tubular transport mechanisms; influence of dietary salt, salt sensitivity and insulin resistance on hypertensive renal injury, particularly in diabetics and African-Americans; clinical management strategies of kidney and pancreas transplant recipients to prevent cardiovascular morbidity and delay chronic allograft nephropathy.
-Also see the
+See Nephrology.

 Pulmonary and Critical Care Medicine